 For our last evening, we went to the “top of the world” to watch the sunset.
 The road was very winding and steep, we were wondering where we were being taken.
 When we arrived, we were speechless as there were six magnificent banquet tables waiting for us on a terrace on the brink of the mountain, overlooking the sea.
 Sipping delicious local wine, we watched the sun going down over the Mediterranean.
 Pictures speak louder than words:

-When Amir chose to give us the alarm clock, Peter and I asked if it was to avoid being late at work… You know, a kind of subliminal message… Actually, Amir smiled and explained that many of us were using our mobile phones to wake up in the morning.
+When Amir chose to give us the alarm clock, Peter and I asked if it was to avoid being late for work… You know, a kind of subliminal message… Actually, Amir smiled and explained that many of us were using our mobile phones to wake up in the morning.
 By doing this, one of the first things we do is to check our emails or go on social media even before getting that first cup of coffee.
-So the idea is, having a regular alarm-clock will encourage us to try to change and/or improve our morning habits.
+So the idea is, that having a regular alarm clock will encourage us to try to change and/or improve our morning habits.
 Did you know this?

 To conclude, I’d like to share an interesting story from the day we went rafting.
 We were about to climb into the boat on the river when Josef our guide told us: “Hey guys, Today I’ll be your guide on the boat, I speak a few languages so tell me which country you are from and I’ll switch to your language from time to time”.